Grease (lubricant): Additives

 Some greases are labeled "EP", which indicates "extreme pressure".
 Under high pressure or shock loading, normal grease can be compressed to the extent that the greased parts come into physical contact, causing friction and wear.
-EP greases have increased resistance to film breakdown, form sacrificial coatings on the metal surface to protect if the film does break down, or include solid lubricants such as graphite or molybdenum disulfide to provide protection even without any grease remaining.
+EP greases have increased resistance to film breakdown, form sacrificial coatings on the metal surface to protect if the film does break down, or include solid lubricants such as graphite, molybdenum disulfide or hexagonal boron nitride (hBN) to provide protection even without any grease remaining.

-Solid additives such as copper or ceramic powder are added to some greases for static high pressure and/or high temperature applications, or where corrosion could prevent dis-assembly of components later in their service life.
-These compounds are working as a release agent.
+Solid additives such as copper or ceramic powder (most often hBN) are added to some greases for static-high-pressure or high-temperature applications, or where corrosion could prevent disassembly of components later in their service lives.
+These compounds function as release agents.
 Solid additives cannot be used in bearings because of tight tolerances.
 Solid additives will cause increased wear in bearings.

 History

 Grease from the early Egyptian or Roman eras is thought to have been prepared by combining lime with olive oil.
-The lime saponifies some of the triglyceride that comprises oil to give a calcium grease.
+The lime saponifies some of the triglyceride that comprises oil to make a calcium grease.
 In the middle of the 19th century, soaps were intentionally added as thickeners to oils.
 Over the centuries, all manner of materials have been employed as greases.
-For example, black slugs Arion ater were used as axle-grease to lubricate wooden axle-trees or carts in Sweden.
+For example, black slugs Arion ater were used as axle grease to lubricate wooden axle-trees or carts in Sweden.